-Section 92, ¶1.
-In every district there shall be an annual conference, which shall consist of the district council, all actively engaged licensed and ordained ministers [Sections 112, ¶21; 171], ordained deaconesses, and lay delegates [Section 45] who may be present, whose affiliation is with that particular district organization.
-The General Superintendent, one of the assistants whom he may send, or another appointee of the General Superintendent shall act as chairman; or, in case of necessity, the district superintendent or his assistant shall be chairman.
-Other Pilgrim Holiness ministers and deaconesses may be permitted to join in the deliberations and to have a seat within the conference bar as advisory members, by special permission of the conference.

-- ¶2.
-The date of each annual conference shall be fixed by each district council, and at least 60 days' notice of the date fixed shall be given by the district secretary to each local church in such district. - ¶3.
+- Section 92, ¶1.
+In every district there shall be an annual conference, which shall consist of the district council, all licensed and ordained ministers [Sections 112, ¶21; 171], ordained deaconesses, and lay delegates [Section 45] who may be present, whose affiliation is with that particular district organization.
+Only those ministers who are actively engaged in the Pilgrim Holiness Church shall have a voice and vote in the district conference.
+A general superintendent, or an appointee of the general superintendent shall act as chairman; or, in case of necessity, the district superintendent or his assistant shall be chairman.
+Other Pilgrim Holiness ministers and deaconesses may be permitted to join in the deliberations and to have a seat within the conference bar as advisory members, by special permission of the conference. - ¶2.
+The date of each annual conference shall be fixed by each district council so as to make possible the attendance of the presiding general superintendent, and at least 60 days' notice of the date fixed shall be given by the district secretary to each local church in such district.
+[Sec.
+112, ¶22; Sec.
+92, ¶2] - ¶3.
 All delegates shall pledge themselves to their local church that they will stay until the close of the annual conference unless called home by sickness or death. - ¶4.
-Any church or pastor failing to raise the budget without good reason shall be denied a voice in the annual conference.
+Any church or pastor failing to raise the United Stewardship Fund without good reason shall be denied a voice in the annual conference.